 How do students work together with faculty?

-Students and faculty members work together in many ways, for example, planning activities for National Health Information and Technology week.
-Students also serve on an advisory committee to help evaluate curriculum and make suggestions for program changes.
+Students and faculty members work together in many ways, for example, planning activities for Health Information Professionals week.
+Students also serve on the Advisory Committee to help evaluate curriculum and make suggestions for program changes.

 What type of awards have your faculty received?